-- If you plan to visit a region that uses different units of measurement, such as miles or kilometres per hour, you can change the car's unit settings. - If you plan to visit a region with a different driver's side to your own, the exterior lights need to be altered.
-Make sure you familiarise yourself with how the car can reorient the exterior lights to match the driving situation. - If driving to a region with other traffic laws, make sure the car is equipped as required and read up on what rules of the road differ from what you're used to. - Remote areas may have bad or no internet connection.
+- If you plan to visit a region that uses different units of measurement, such as miles or kilometres per hour, you can change the car's unit settings. - If driving to a region with other traffic laws, make sure the car is equipped as required and read up on what rules of the road differ from what you're used to. - Remote areas may have bad or no internet connection.
 If you plan to drive in these areas, download the maps you need in the navigation app to be able to use them when your car is offline.